prysmaticlabs/documentation/website/docs/advanced/builder.md

 Each relay's URL will correspond to a specific network and will need to be chosen accordingly, i.e. running a beacon node on mainnet will require the mainnet relay.

-### Circuit breaker

-The circuit breaker is a safety feature for falling back to local execution when using a builder.
-This occurs when the builder or client using the builder endpoints encounters issues that cause missed blocks.
-By default, the circuit breaker will be triggered after 3 slots are consecutively missed or 5 slots are missed in an epoch, but this can be configured through the `--max-builder-consecutive-missed-slots` and `max-builder-epoch-missed-slots` flags.

-## Registration cache

-validator registrations for Builder APIs are stored in a cache by default as of `4.0.7` instead of bolt db when starting the beacon node.
-The cache will enable:
-  - in-memory storage of the validator registrations, this clears all validator registrations on restart.
-This feature solves the unintended issue of wanting some validators unregistered while maintaining mev boost on others.
-In the future the db used to store registrations will be removed completely and the flag will no longer be required for this feature.
-Validator settings will be persisted on the validator client side.

-`--disable-registration-cache` flag can be used on the beacon node to fall back onto the using the bolt db. **note** values stored in the bolt db will not be cleared and you will not be able to unregister validators unless using the cache and restarting.

-### Parallel execution

-By default the beacon node will construct the consensus and execution portions of the beacon block in parallel to improve speed and efficiency. `--disable-build-block-parallel` flag can be added to prevent node from building in parallel and will build sequentially.

-### Prioritizing local blocks

-`--local-block-value-boost` flag is a float64 value that provides an additional percentage to multiply the local block value.
-Use builder block if: `builder_bid_value * 100 > local_block_value * (local-block-value-boost + 100)`.
-This will encourage your setup to use the local execution if the value earned is not above your threshold, helping to mitigate censorship concerns.

 ## 3. Is builder configured?